OpenFHE CI/CD Developers Guide

 • module_name - friendly string identifier for the configuration

-• cmake_args - fully customizeable string to override all other arguments
+• cmake_args - string with all arguments set up in the calling workflow

 Adding New Inputs